OLDER SISTERS, YOUNGER BROTHERS

 Age of Discovery

-Elsie and Wilfred had three children; Joan Douglas, Henry Michael James born in 1921 and who was known as Mike, and Susan Elsie who was their first born in 1913.
+Elsie and Wilfred had three children; Joan Douglas born in 1915, Henry Michael James born in 1921 and who was known as Mike, and Susan Elsie who was their first born in 1913.

 Yarmouth, Nova Scotia was the centre of the textile industry on the east coast with shorter travel to the European markets and those located on the northeastern seaboard such as Boston.
 Like the industry in Ontario, it was undergoing change.